cbueche/ZenPacks.ShaneScott.QoS/README.md

 Troubleshooting
 ---------------

 If the QoSClass container does not appear under 'Components' on the device page, it might be because the object relations were not built correctly at init time.
-Fix them with this code:
+Another symptom is `WARNING zen.ApplyDataMap: no relationship:classes found on:os` in zenhub.log.

+Fix :

     zendmd
     for d in dmd.Devices.getSubDevices():